Joe Joyce and Tony Yoka prove it’s no longer a given that winning the biggest prize in the amateur ranks immediately leads to pro heavyweight success.

 That takes the closest pair of Joyce and Hrgovic into their seventh year since winning a medal.

 Indeed, activity comes into play.
 Ali was 19-0 when he won the biggest prize in the sport.
 Foreman was 37-0.
 Klitschko was 34-1, and Lewis was 22-0.

 It’s a massive difference.
-To remain in the ring regularly to progress and be ready for the most significant challenges out there.
+To remain in the ring regularly to progress and be ready for the most significant challenges.

-Joyce could get his shot in 2022 but may also give way to one contender who is an exception to the rule.
-Oleksandr Usyk, the 2012 heavyweight gold medalist.
+Joyce could get his shot in 2023 but may also give way to someone who is an exception to the rule, aka Tyson Fury – the WBC champion.

 Usyk has proved waiting isn’t the worst thing in the world.
 He is undoubtedly the most successful Olympian of the modern era.

 However, take us back to those days when the Olympic cycle would arrive again when the previous winners were holding belts aloft.